Andy Hardy Meets Debutante

 Andy Hardy Meets Debutante is a 1940 American romantic comedy film directed by George B. Seitz.
 The film stars Lewis Stone, Mickey Rooney, Cecilia Parker, Fay Holden, and Judy Garland.
-It is the ninth of the Andy Hardy full-length film series.
+It is the ninth of the Andy Hardy film series.

 Plot

 Andy Hardy from Carvel becomes infatuated with well-known young socialite Daphne Fowler, from New York City.
-Although he has not met Daphne, he tells his friends that he knows her well and lets them believe that there is also a romantic relationship.
+Although he has never met Daphne, he tells his friend "Beezy" and on-and-off girlfriend Polly Benedict that he and Daphne know each other well and hints that she has a romantic interest in him.

-Andy's father, judge James K. Hardy, moves to New York with the whole family to work on a case involving an orphanage.
+Andy's father, judge James K. Hardy, travels to New York with the whole family to work on a case involving an orphanage.
 The judge must appear in court against a law firm that is disputing payments from a trust fund that supports the orphanage.
-Andy’s friends, editors at a newspaper, want to print a story about his relationship with Daphne, forcing him to pursue her to avoid embarrassment.
-In New York, Andy encounters old friend Betsy Booth, who has a crush on him.
-Andy has to evade romantic propositions from Betsy while trying to meet the popular and seemingly unattainable Daphne.
+Polly and Beezy, editors of the monthly Carvel High School magazine, still don't believe Andy knows Daphne and tell him they plan to print a story about his relationship with Daphne, forcing him to pursue her to avoid embarrassment.
+In New York, Andy encounters old friend Betsy Booth, who has had a longtime crush on him.
+Andy remains oblivious to Betsy's feeling for him while he attempts to meet the popular and seemingly unattainable Daphne.